privacy-tech-lab/privacy-pioneer/README.md

   <img alt="GitHub forks" src="https://img.shields.io/github/forks/privacy-tech-lab/integrated-privacy-analysis?style=social">
 </p>

-# integrated-privacy-analysis
+# Privacy Pioneer

 <p align="center">
   <a href="https://addons.mozilla.org/en-US/firefox/user/12247904/"><img src="https://github.com/privacy-tech-lab/integrated-privacy-analysis/blob/main/firefox-add-ons-badge.png" width="172px" alt="Firefox Add Ons badge"></a>
 <p>

-The idea of this browser extension is to helps users to understand the privacy implications of their visits to websites.
+The idea of Privacy Pioneer is to help users understand the privacy implications of their visits to websites.
 For example, the following URL-encoded string contains the latitude and longitude of a device:

 > https%3A%2F%2Fwww.example.com%2Flocation%3Flat%3D32.715736%26lon%3D%20-117.161087

 If such a string is sent via an HTTP POST request, it can be concluded that a site is collecting location data.
-Observing such behaviors, a privacy profile of a site is created to help users get a better understanding of their privacy.
+Observing such behaviors, a privacy label of a site is created to help users get a better understanding of their privacy.

 Currently, we only support Firefox.

-This browser extension is developed and maintained by **Owen Kaplan (@notowen333)**, **Daniel Goldelman (@danielgoldelman)**, **Logan Brown (@Lr-Brown)**, and **Sebastian Zimmeck (@SebastianZimmeck)** of the [privacy-tech-lab](https://www.privacytechlab.org/). **Rafael Goldstein (@rgoldstein01)** and **David Baraka (@davebaraka)** contributed earlier.
+Privacy Pioneer is developed and maintained by **Owen Kaplan (@notowen333)**, **Daniel Goldelman (@danielgoldelman)**, **Logan Brown (@Lr-Brown)**, and **Sebastian Zimmeck (@SebastianZimmeck)** of the [privacy-tech-lab](https://www.privacytechlab.org/). **Rafael Goldstein (@rgoldstein01)** and **David Baraka (@davebaraka)** contributed earlier.

 Contact us with any questions or comments at sebastian@privacytechlab.org.